If you’re coming up to the age of 55, it’s about time to start thinking about what you want to do with the money from your pension pot.

 This can increase the amount of tax you pay.

-Also you will need to decide what you’re going to do with that money in order to keep yourself going through what I expect to be your long and happy retirement!
+Also, you will need to decide what you’re going to do with that money in order to keep yourself going through what we expect to be your long and happy retirement!

 Will you put it into a mix of savings accounts, gilts, income-bearing shares, property or other products like that (see Step 7)?

-Or would you actually prefer to put all or some of it into an annuity as it used to have to be?
+Or would you actually prefer to put all or some of it into an annuity for a guaranteed regular income?

-All these are questions you need to ask yourself and (see Step 5) a proper, independent advisor.
+All these are questions you need to ask yourself and (see Step 5) a proper, independent adviser.

 In fact, the earlier you check, the more you can do.
 It’s possible that you haven’t paid enough National Insurance contributions to qualify for the full amount, so if that’s the case you can ask to ‘buy’ up to six-years-worth now.
 Find out about how to do that here.